• Skip to primary navigation

 Ingredient Notes

-• Apples: Granny smith apples are a tart green apple commonly sold in supermarkets in Australia.
-Other apples that would work just a s well are Baldwin, Cameo, Cortland, Idared.
+• Apples: Granny smith apples, also known as cooking apples are one of the best type of apples to use and I love them for their sharper flavor.
+Other apple varieties that would work just as well are Baldwin, Cameo, Cortland, Idared.
 These are all varieties of tart and crisp apples that hold thier shape well during cooking and baking.

-• Monkfruit: I used classic white monkfruit sweetener which is a sgranulated sweetener that measures like sugar.
+• Sugar Alternative: I used classic white monkfruit sweetener which is a sgranulated sweetener that measures like sugar.
 Granulated stevia or any other granulated sweetener that measures like sugar could also be used.

 How To Make